 WHEREAS, IP publishes certain reports containing articles, stories, commentary, updates and briefs regarding the natural gas industry.

-WHEREAS, Enron desires that IP provide Enron with certain daily reports in PDF Format and HTML Format or other agreed upon format so that Enron may post such reports on the Enron Website and IP has agreed to provide Enron with such reports; and
+WHEREAS, Enron desires that IP provide Enron with certain daily reports in HTML Format or other agreed upon format so that Enron may post such reports on the Enron Website and IP has agreed to provide Enron with such reports; and

 WHEREAS, the parties wish to enter into this Agreement subject to the terms and conditions contained herein.